jhelison/react-electron-minimal/README.md

-# Mininimal electron react app
+# Minimal electron react app

 This is a minimal files to run a react-electron app for windows.